 Duane Scott Cerny

-Parallel to this company, I partnered with my musical muse, David Bell, creating Persona Records, one of earliest house music labels in the U.S., producing legendary DJ Frankie Knuckles’s first vinyl releases and licensing music via my own band, Danny Alias.
-To this day, Danny Alias is bootlegged throughout the world and is even (legitimately) released in Canada, the United Kingdom, France, Germany, and other fandoms of obscurity.
-Our mid 80’s underground hit “Civil Defense: The War Dance” has never gone out of print in it’s 30+ year history.
-So, yes, I am LITERALLY a collectible and have resale value!
+Like many would-be writers I tried my pen at a myriad of media: fiction, essays, kidnapping notes, and of course, poetry.
+It was at a poetry reading (no one was “slamming” quite yet), I met and partnered with my musical muse, David Bell, creating Persona Records, one of earliest house music labels in the U.S..
+We produced the legendary DJ Frankie Knuckles’s first vinyl releases and licensed music via my own band, Danny Alias.
+Our mid 1980’s underground hit “Civil Defense: The War Dance” has never gone out of print in its 30+ year history.
+So, yes, I am LITERALLY a collectible!

-Today, Jeff and I own The Broadway Antique Market, home to 75 top dealers.
-It’s Chicago’s largest multi-dealer shopping destination and every bit the vintage department store we had hoped it could become.
+By 1998 we had outgrown our three stores and moved our “retro carnival” to Chicago’s Edgewater neighborhood.
+There we founded The Broadway Antique Market, home to 75 top dealers.
+It’s Chicago’s largest multi-dealer MCM shopping destination and every bit the vintage department store we had hoped it could become.
 For collectors of mid century design, BAM is a mini modern Mecca; for others, it’s a fun place to idle away an afternoon, people watch, and/or try not to buy something.

 As for me: I’m older, not much wiser, creakier, and crankier.
 Oh, and my feet hurt.
 Thanks for asking.
 But yes, I’d still like to sell you a vintage chair.
 I’ll sit later.